Healthy foods that help promote and protect your teeth and gums for a healthy smile.

 Real licorice root tea is made from the root of the medicinal herb licorice (also known as liquorice).
 A delightful drink for keeping those teeth.

 May also help combat cavities.
 Not only does cocoa contain bacteria-inhibiting tannins, but it is also alkaline – a chemical property that helps neutralize mouth acids.

 Cacao is the less processed alternative to cocoa and makes super delicious treats.
 Don’t miss our collection of superfood cacao powder recipes that are easy to make and your whole family will enjoy.

 Seen to neutralize acids in the mouth.
 Fats in peanuts and chocolate coat the teeth, protecting them from acid.
 It may also kill germs in the mouth.

 Spiced Peanut Snack

 From Bunny’s Warm Oven

 Spiced Peanut Sack is a delicious sweet and spicy treat.
 Enjoy these as an addition to other teeth-friendly friends, but remember to eat in moderation.

 Stick to a dietary tactic where you provide a balanced diet high in vitamins and minerals.

-And try to follow each meal with a good brushing.
-If in a place where one simply can’t brush, rinse mouth with warm water.
+- And try to follow each meal with a good brushing.
+If in a place where you simply can’t brush, simply rinse your mouth with warm water.